gatemezing/QA4LOV/src/webapp/README.md

 - Quepy Library
 - Python 2.7
 - Flask
-- Datalift or Sesane or fuseki to store LOV dataset
+- Datalift or Sesame or fuseki to store LOV dataset

 ## How to launch the src/webapp
 - Download the repository `src/webapp`